Skip to main content Skip to main navigation

 Scope and Contents

-The Sylvère Lotringer Papers and Semiotext(e) Archive includes correspondence, manuscripts, clippings, financial records, and audiovisual material associated with Lotringer's work as a literary critic and cultural theorist, and as the founder of the journal and independent press Semiotext(e).
+The Sylvère Lotringer Papers and Semiotext(e) Archive includes correspondence, manuscripts, clippings, and financial records associated with Lotringer's work as a literary critic and cultural theorist, and as the founder of the journal and independent press Semiotext(e).

 Conditions Governing Access